Add and edit cell content in Pages on Mac

 If a cell isn’t wide enough to display all the text in the cell, you can wrap the text so it appears on multiple lines in the cell.

 Wrap or unwrap text in a single cell: Click the table, Control-click the cell, then choose Wrap Text from the shortcut menu.
-A checkmark appears when wrapping is on.
+A tick appears when wrapping is on.
 To unwrap text, deselect Wrap Text.

 Clear content from a range of cells